trinitybest/stocktwits_web_scraping/README.md

  - CreateTable.sql is the T-SQL file to create the table.

 I'm still updating this project.
 If you find any bugs, please kindly raise an issue:)
+The solution is not optimal yet.
+I'm working a more sophisticated solution.